javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-garbage-collection/article.md

 It's obvious that John and Ann are still linked, both have incoming references.
 But that's not enough.

-The former `"family"` object has been unlinked from the root, there's no reference to it any more, so the whole island becomes unreachable and will be removed.
+The former `"family"` object has been unlinked from the root, there's no reference to it anymore, so the whole island becomes unreachable and will be removed.

 ## Internal algorithms